Geography of Ireland: Political and human geography

-Ireland is divided into four provinces, Connacht, Leinster, Munster and Ulster, and 32 counties.
+Ireland is divided into four provinces—Connacht, Leinster, Munster and Ulster—and 32 counties.
 Six of the nine Ulster counties form Northern Ireland and the other 26 form the state, Ireland.
-The map shows the county boundaries for all 32 counties.
+The map shows all 32 counties.

-From an administrative viewpoint, 21 of the counties in the Republic are units of local government.
-The other six have more than one local council area, resulting in a total of 31 county-level authorities.
+Administratively, 23 of the counties in the Republic of Ireland are local government areas.
+Three contain more than one local government areas: the cities of Dublin, Cork and Galway have city councils that are administered separately from the counties bearing those names, and the remaining part of County Dublin is divided into Dún Laoghaire–Rathdown, Fingal, and South Dublin.
+There are therefore a total of 31 local authorities.

 County Tipperary had two ridings, North Tipperary and South Tipperary, originally established in 1838, renamed in 2001 and amalgamated in 2014.
-The cities of Dublin, Cork and Galway have city councils and are administered separately from the counties bearing those names.
 The cities of Limerick and Waterford were merged with their respective county councils in 2014 to form new city and county councils.
-The remaining part of County Dublin is divided into Dún Laoghaire–Rathdown, Fingal, and South Dublin.

-Electoral areas in Ireland (the state) are called constituencies in accordance with Irish law, mostly follow county boundaries.
-Maintaining links to the county system is a mandatory consideration in the re-organisation of constituency boundaries by a Constituency Commission.
+In making its recommendations on changes to Dáil constituencies, the Electoral Commission is required to avoid breaching county boundaries as far as practicable.

-In Northern Ireland, a major re-organisation of local government in 1973 replaced the six traditional counties and two county boroughs (Belfast and Derry) by 26 single-tier districts, which, apart from Fermanagh cross the traditional county boundaries.
-The six counties and two county-boroughs remain in use for purposes such as Lieutenancy.
-In November 2005, proposals were announced which would see the number of local authorities reduced to seven.
+In Northern Ireland, a major re-organisation of local government in 1973 replaced the six traditional counties and two county boroughs (Belfast and Derry) with 26 single-tier districts, which, apart from Fermanagh, cross the traditional county boundaries.
+The six counties and two county boroughs remain in use for purposes such as Lieutenancy.
+Under a further reform in 2015, this was revised into 11 areas: the city of Belfast and 10 districts.

-The island's total population of nearly 7 million people is concentrated in the east and south, particularly in Dublin, Belfast, Cork and their surrounding areas.
+According to separate censuses conducted in 2021 and 2022, the island's population is over 7 million people concentrated in the east and south, particularly in Dublin, Belfast, Cork and their surrounding areas.
+The 2021 United Kingdom census recorded a population in Northern Ireland of 1,903,175 and the 2022 Irish census recorded a population of the Republic of Ireland of 5,149,139.

 Natural resources

-Bogs
+Fens and bogs

+Ireland has 12,000 km2 (about 4,600 sq miles) of bog land, consisting of two distinct types: blanket bogs and raised bogs.
+There is also a modest amount of surviving fen, a related landform.

+Raised bogs, most commonly found in the Shannon basin, are scarcer than blanket bogs.
+They formed when depressions left behind after the ice age filled with water to form lakes.
+Debris from reeds in these lakes formed a layer of at the bottom of the water.
+This eventually choked the lakes and raised above the surface, forming raised bogs.

-Ireland has 12,000 km2 (about 4,600 sq miles) of bogland, consisting of two distinct types: blanket bogs and raised bogs.
-Blanket bogs are the more widespread of the two types.
-They are essentially a product of human activity aided by the moist Irish climate.
-Blanket bogs formed on sites where Neolithic farmers cleared trees for farming.
+Blanket bogs are essentially a product of human activity aided by the moist Irish climate, having formed on sites where Neolithic farmers cleared trees for farming.
 As the land so cleared fell into disuse, the soil began to leach and become more acidic, producing a suitable environment for the growth of heather and rushes.
 The debris from these plants accumulated and a layer of peat formed.
 One of the largest expanses of Atlantic blanket bog in Ireland is to be found in County Mayo.

-Raised bogs are most common in the Shannon basin.
-They formed when depressions left behind after the ice age filled with water to form lakes.
-Debris from reeds in these lakes formed a layer of at the bottom of the water.
-This eventually choked the lakes and raised above the surface, forming raised bogs.